India: COVID outbreaks among medics threaten to derail health system | DW | 11.01.2022

 The South Asian country on Tuesday reported 168,063 new COVID cases with 277 deaths, and a daily positivity rate of 10.64 %.

-Infection among health care workers has been particularly high in metropolitan cities, increasing the burden on existing medics who must work overtime.
+Infection among health care workers has been particularly high in cities, increasing the burden on existing medics who have to work overtime.
 Hospitals have also been forced to curtail routine clinics and surgeries.

-Health authorities warn that while medics have been testing positive routinely, they began seeing a higher number of infections starting the last week of December.
+Health authorities warn that while a steady number of medics has been testing positive for a while, they began seeing a higher number of infections in the last week of December.

 "Frontline workers are bound to have more infections as we are in the middle of a wave driven by a highly transmissible variant," Shashank Joshi, a member of India's COVID-19 task force, told reporters last week, referring to the omicron variant.